thephpleague/oauth2-server/auth-server-which-grant.md

 ---

 OAuth 2.0 by it’s nature is a very flexible standard and can be adapted to work in many different scenarios.
-The [core specification](http://tools.ietf.org/html/rfc6749) describes four authorisation grants:
+The [core specification](http://tools.ietf.org/html/rfc6749) describes four authorization grants:

-* Authorisation code grant
+* Authorization code grant
 * Implicit grant
 * Resource owner credentials grant
 * Client credentials grant